2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/contribute/docs/edit/images.md

 ---
-uid: Abyss.Contribute.Docs.Images
+uid: Abyss.Contribute.Docs.Edit.Images
 ---

-# Working with Images, Lightboxes and Galleries
+# Working with Images & Lightboxes

-## File Handling

-### Location for Normal Content
+## Location for Normal Files

 This applies to screenshots and other illustrations such as diagrams, etc.